Vyral/base-template/_posts/2019-09-12-what-interest-rates-are-doing-now.md

 <p style="text-align: center;"><em>How have interest rates been lately?
 Find out with this quick message.</em></p>

 A couple of years ago, any mortgage, finance, or real estate expert you would have spoken to would have told you that interest rates were about to rise.
-And while this was, temporarily, true, the overall trend of interest rates since then has actually been at a steady decline.
+And while this was temporarily true, the overall trend of interest rates since then has actually been at a steady decline.

 For anyone thinking of purchasing or refinancing a home, now is the best time to do so.
 Our team would be happy to help you with any of your real estate goals.